-Getting a Rental Car
+Getting a Rental Car After an accident

 One of the most difficult issues many injury victims must deal with is getting a rental car from the insurance company when they are involved in an accident.
 While waiting to get a check for your totaled car, you still need to get to work if you are able and you still need to get your kids to school.
 Obviously, these concerns are more pronounced in one car families.
 The rental vehicle provided should be comparable to the vehicle damaged in the accident.
-If you were driving a pickup truck, it isn’t reasonable for your replacement vehicle to be a subcompact.
+If you were driving a pickup truck, it is not reasonable for your replacement vehicle to be a subcompact.

 The Easy Road: Insurance Company Take Immediate Responsibility